Herbertstown: 19th century

 According to Samuel Lewis's Topographical Dictionary of Ireland (1837), Herbertstown then had "a constabulary police station, and has large pig fairs on Jan.
 15th, March 17th, June 28th, and Nov.
 7th.
 Here is a large R. C. chapel, which was erected in 1836 at an expense of £800."

 Services and amenities

 The village has one pub, a Catholic church and a farmers' co-op.
 Lough Gur is nearby.

-Local sports clubs include soccer club Herbertstown AFC, and Hospital-Herbertstown GAA club.
+Local sports clubs include Hospital-Herbertstown GAA club and soccer club Herbertstown AFC.